mocktomata/mocktomata/README.md

 [![Visual Studio Code][vscode-image]][vscode-url]
 [![Wallaby.js][wallaby-image]][wallaby-url]

-[`moctomata`](https://github.com/moctomata/mocktomata) is a behavior captural and simulation system.
+[`mocktomata`](https://github.com/mocktomata/mocktomata) is a behavior tracking and simulation system.

 It can capture and simulate the behavior of a part of your system, so that you can write test and run them in a controlled manner.